codediodeio/sveltefire/README.md

 </FirebaseApp>
 ```

-You can easily access the Firebase SDK in any component via context.
-This is useful when using the Firebase SDK directly, which requires the SDK as an argument.
+You can use Svelte's context API to access the Firebase SDK in any component.

 ```svelte
 <script>